The Ultimate Arthritis Diet

 Best sources: Colorful fruits and veggies – the darker or more brilliant the color, the more antioxidants it has.
 Good ones include blueberries, cherries, spinach, kale and broccoli.

-Why: Olive oil is loaded with heart-healthy fats, as well as oleocanthal, which has properties similar to nonsteroidal, anti-inflammatory drugs.
-“This compound inhibits activity of COX enzymes, with a pharmacological action similar to ibuprofen,” says Ordovás.
+Why: Olive oil is loaded with heart-healthy fats, as well as oleocanthal, which has properties similar to nonsteroidal anti-inflammatory drugs (NSAIDs).
+“Oleocanthal inhibits activity of COX enzymes, with a pharmacological action similar to ibuprofen,” says Ordovás.
 Inhibiting these enzymes dampens the body’s inflammatory processes and reduces pain sensitivity.

-Best sources: Small red beans, red kidney beans and pinto beans rank among the U.S. Department of Agriculture’s top four antioxidant-containing foods (wild blueberries being in the number 2 spot).
+Best sources: Small red beans, red kidney beans and pinto beans rank among the U.S. Department of Agriculture’s top four antioxidant-containing foods (wild blueberries take the number 2 spot).

 Why: Whole grains contain plenty of filling fiber – which can help you maintain a healthy weight.
-Some studies have also shown that fiber and fiber-rich foods can lower blood levels of the the inflammatory marker C-reactive protein.
+Some studies have also shown that fiber and fiber-rich foods can lower blood levels of CRP, an inflammatory marker.

-Best sources: Eat foods made with the entire grain kernel, like whole-wheat flour, oatmeal, bulgur, brown rice, quinoa.
+Best sources: Eat foods made with the entire grain kernel, like whole-wheat flour, oatmeal, bulgur, brown rice and quinoa.
 Some people may need to be careful about which whole grains they eat.
 Gluten – a protein found in wheat and other grains – has been linked to inflammation for people with celiac disease (CD) or gluten sensitivity.